Definition of Patent Law

 Patent attorneys practice in all types of settings.
 Some work for the USPTO reviewing patent applications.
-Others work in boutique law offices which only prosecute patents and litigate over patents.
-Many patent attorneys work as in house attorneys for companies, or practice patent law as a part of small business law, since patents are central to many businesses.
+Others work in boutique law firms that only prosecute patents and litigate over patents.
+Many patent attorneys work as in-house attorneys for companies or practice patent law as a part of small business law, since patents are central to many businesses.

 Related Practice Areas